awbla/awbla-student-workflow/content/1-scanning.md

 {:#images}
 ## Scanning Images

-Before beginning, create a personal folder in your one drive space that you can use to upload your scans. <This needs some more work>.
+Before beginning, create a personal folder in your one drive space that you can use to upload your scans.
 Inside that folder, create another folder called 'tif'.
 This folder will be the destination for your initial scans.

 - Turn on scanner at station.
 Open EpsonScan scanning software.